Britain plans Stonehenge tunnel as part of major roads upgrade

 The single-carriageway A303 road in southwest England that runs alongside the monument has long been plagued by traffic jams.

-As part of a 15 billion pound ($23 billion) plan unveiled on Monday to upgrade Britain's road system and remove some of the worst black spots, the tunnel will take traffic underground near the World Heritage Site.
+As part of a $23 billion plan unveiled on Monday to upgrade Britain's road system and remove some of the worst black spots, the tunnel will take traffic underground near the World Heritage Site.

 "This is the probably the biggest change to the environment around Stonehenge since the Stone Age because clearly when it was constructed 3,000 years ago it wasn't planned to be right next to a very, very busy and over-congested A-road," said Deputy Prime Minister Nick Clegg.